lwhorton/lwhorton.github.io/_posts/2023-05-09-rich-design.md

 It's in this step that we get to perform all the tasks usually associated with design.
 Draw some diagrams and design plans!
-You get to use arrows and boxes and disk-shaped things in your favorite diagraming tool.
+You get to use arrows and boxes and disk-shaped things in your favorite diagramming tool.
 Explore the relationships, flows, architectures, and UIs that satisfy the approach's requirements.
 Create more decision matrices for particular implementation approaches.
 These can be very lightweight, but they document the tradeoffs and help clarify thinking.